prakhar2020cs/prakhar2020cs/README.md

     </section>
     <section style="padding: 20px; margin-bottom: 20px; background-color: #fff; border-radius: 5px; box-shadow: 0 2px 5px rgba(0, 0, 0, 0.1);">
         <h2>Introduction</h2>
         <p>Hello!
-I am Prakhar Sharma, a final year student pursuing a Bachelor of Technology in Computer Science Engineering.
+I am Prakhar Sharma.
+I have Completed  Bachelor of Technology in Computer Science Engineering in 2024.
 I have a passion for problem-solving in the fields of Data Structures and Algorithms (DSA) using Java and a keen interest in software development using MERN.</p>
     </section>
     <section style="padding: 20px; margin-bottom: 20px; background-color: #fff; border-radius: 5px; box-shadow: 0 2px 5px rgba(0, 0, 0, 0.1);">
         <h2>Experience</h2>